nmokey/klein-bottle/docs/index.markdown

 ![Homepage Banner](/assets/images/kleinbottlebanner.png){:width="90%"}

 {% include linkedHeading.html heading="introduction" text="introduction" level=1 %}
-This site is part of my final project for the first semester of Mrs. Reyes's multivariable calculus course!
+This site is my final project for the first semester of Mrs. Reyes's multivariable calculus course!
 It's hosted by GitHub Pages at [this repository](https://github.com/nmokey/klein-bottle){:target="_blank"}{:rel="noopener noreferrer"}, and is built with Jekyll and written in Markdown.

 For my project, I'm focusing on exploring a specific subset of topological spaces called **non-orientable manifolds**, their definitions and fascinating properties, and their connection to multivariable calculus.
-Topology has a lot of jargon, so I will quickly go over some basic definitions so everything is relatively easy to understand, but it probably means that I'll be making some simplifications and saying things that are only *technically* right.
-In addition to drawing connections between Klein bottles and multivariable calculus, I'll also discuss other non-orientable manifolds and topology topics.
+Topology has a lot of jargon, so I will quickly go over some basic definitions so everything is relatively easy to understand, but it probably means that I'll be making some simplifications and saying things that are only *technically* accurate.
+In addition to drawing connections between Klein bottles and multivariable calculus, I'll also discuss other non-orientable manifolds, topology topics, and some differential geometry like parametrizing surfaces.

 {% include linkedHeading.html heading="artwork" text = "artwork" level=1 %}
 Work in progress.
+*To Mrs. Reyes: for the product of my project, I'm submitting this fully-fledged website instead due to time pressure, although I will still complete the artwork because I think it'd be fun to submit to SHSPMC.
+It's just not part of the scope of my final anymore.*

 {% include linkedHeading.html heading = "orientability" text="what is orientability, anyway?" level=1 %}
 To understand **non-orientable manifolds**, we can break the term into two pieces: defining *orientability* and defining *manifolds*.
-(Unfortunately this strategy doesn't mecessarily work for all math concepts, like "*hairy ball theorem*" and "*space curve*.")
+(Sadly this strategy doesn't necessarily work for all math concepts, like the "*hairy ball theorem*" and "*space curves*.")

-In topology, a **manifold** is a topological space which locally resembles Euclidean space near each point.
-Surfaces are simply 2-dimensional manifolds, so when we talk about non-orientable surfaces for all intents and purposes they're basically the same thing.
+In topology, a **manifold** is a topological space which locally resembles Euclidean space near each point, meaning that no matter how far you zoom in to a point, the neighborhood of that point still looks like $n$-dimensional space. **Surfaces** are simply 2-dimensional manifolds, so for this project when we talk about non-orientable manifolds/surfaces for all intents and purposes they're basically the same thing.
 An $n$-manifold is simply a thing that lives in $n$-dimensional Euclidian space (it's more nuanced than this, but it's close enough).

 ![orientable surfaces](/assets/images/orientable.png){:width="80%"}